-- approves CEO annual performance objectives and performance achievement; - · approves our compensation market analysis process, as well as the companies used for compensation and design comparison purposes; - approves performance metrics for our annual and long-term incentive compensation programs; - · approves non-CEO executive officer compensation, based on recommendations from the CEO; and - performs an annual evaluation of risk as it pertains to our Company-wide incentive compensation plans and programs. - 22 ABM Industries Incorporated 2022 Proxy Statement
+- approves CEO annual performance objectives and performance achievement; - approves our compensation market analysis process, as well as the companies used for compensation and design comparison purposes; - · approves performance metrics for our annual and long-term incentive compensation programs; - approves non-CEO executive officer compensation, based on recommendations from the CEO; and - performs an annual evaluation of risk as it pertains to our Company-wide incentive compensation plans and programs.

 Based on the Committee's assessment of the CEO's performance achievement against his performance objectives, the Committee recommends CEO compensation to the independent members of our Board.
-This recommendation includes base pay levels, cash incentive compensation and equity awards.
+This recommendation includes base pay level, cash incentive compensation and equity awards.
 All elements of CEO pay are approved by the Board, with Mr. Salmirs recusing himself.